activitypods/activitypods/docs/src/content/docs/design/authentication.md

 ```

 The capability resource itself is not public, but it can be requested with its own URL in the `Authorization` header.

+We are currently working on the [ZCAP-LD spec](https://w3c-ccg.github.io/zcap-spec/) to make capabilities more secure and extensible.